MikeyMoMo/T-Display-S3-Clock-with-Backgrounds/README.md

 # T-Display-S3-Clock-with-Backgrounds
 This is a little clock for the TTGO T-Display S3 with multiple background pictures and memory dimming.
+I have added outlining of the text for time and date so they are easier to read against some more colorful and/or brighter background images.

 I have learned a bit about installing this for the first time.
 I had a friend do it and figured out I needed to add in these steps to help you get it right.
 This is a slightly complicated install.
 Take them, one at a time, in order.
 Each step is easy.
 Nothing really complicated.